-If you are unable to pay the \$402.00 filing fee, you must complete an Application to Proceed Without Prepayment of Fees and Affidavit (application) and file the application with your complaint.
+If you are unable to pay the \$405.00 filing fee, you must complete an Application to Proceed Without Prepayment of Fees and Affidavit (application) and file the application with your complaint (see page number 25).

 The clerk will:

 - File-mark your complaint and application, and - Assign a case number and judge to your case.